100 WVIA Way

 Unlike a year ago, the Lackawanna County commissioners introduced a budget Wednesday that doesn’t raise property taxes next year.

-A year after disagreeing on a 2025 budget that contained a highly controversial 33% tax hike, Commissioner Bill Gaughan, a Democrat, and Commissioner Chris Chermak, a Republican, endorsed the proposed 2026 budget, which calls for $180,691,098 in spending.
+A year after sharply disagreeing on a 2025 budget that contained a highly controversial 33% tax hike, Commissioner Bill Gaughan, a Democrat, and Commissioner Chris Chermak, a Republican, endorsed a preliminary 2026 budget that calls for $180,691,098 in spending.

-Last year, Gaughan championed the big tax increase as the only way to reduce a projected deficit approaching $30 million.
-He and former Commissioner Matt McGloin, who helped pass the hike and resigned two months three months later, said the county needed higher taxes because of years of mismanagement and avoiding difficult decisions.
+Last year, Gaughan championed the 33% tax increase as the only way to reduce a projected deficit approaching $30 million.
+He and former Commissioner Matt McGloin, who helped pass the hike only to resign three months later, said the county needed higher taxes because of years of mismanagement and avoiding difficult spending decisions.

 Preliminarily, the tax rate will remain 89.98 mills.
 A mill is a $1 tax for every $1,000 of assessed value.
-With the median value of county real estate about $11,000, a property owner with a home valued that much will continue to pay $989.78 in county taxes.
+With the median value of county real estate about $11,000 at the moment, a property owner with a home valued that much will continue to pay $989.78 in county taxes.

 This total does not include school district or city, borough or township property taxes, which the county does not control.